Here’s a step-by-step guide to creating a Shopify store and starting to sell online with confidence.

 After configuring back-office and fulfillment settings, it’s time to check everything before launching your Shopify store.
 We recommend running a test transaction first, removing the password to your Shopify store to publish, and measuring analytics for performance.

-Before opening your Shopify store to the public, give it a test run with a dummy transaction.
-Go to Payments in your settings menu on the left.
+- Go to Payments in your settings menu on the left.
 Disable your payment gateway if needed.
+Click Manage.

 - At the bottom of the page, click Switch to a third-party provider, and then click Switch to a third-party provider again to confirm.